nuwan-d/polymer_metal_interface/README.md

 I created the polymer chain using the [Enhanced Monte Carlo Package](http://montecarlo.sourceforge.net/emc/Welcome.html) by Pieter J. in ’t Veld.
 Another useful package to build polymers is [Moltemplate](https://www.moltemplate.org/) by Andrew Jewett.

 Mark Tschopp has provided an overview of modelling of [a polymer chain](https://github.com/mrkllntschpp/lammps-tutorials/blob/master/LAMMPS-Tutorials-08.ipynb) and an [amorphous polyethylene sample](https://icme.hpc.msstate.edu/mediawiki/index.php/Deformation_of_Amorphous_Polyethylene) in LAMMPS.
-Moreover, Appendix A of the reference [1] and the reference [2] also provide some useful information about modelling polymers.
+Moreover, Appendix A of the reference [1] and the reference [2] provide some useful information about modelling polymers.
 I used the polymer consistent force field (PCFF) for modelling polyurea.

 # Aluminum-polyurethane interface: